ocean-data-factory-sweden/kso/README.md

 git clone --recurse-submodules https://github.com/ocean-data-factory-sweden/kso-object-detection.git
 ```
 #### Prepare your system
-* Windows: If you will run it on a windows computer, you need to install the microsoft build tools C++ with a version that is higher than 14.0.
+* Windows: If you will run it on a Windows system, you need to install the Microsoft Build Tools C++ with a version higher than 14.0.
 You can install it from https://visualstudio.microsoft.com/visual-cpp-build-tools/.
 In the install menu, you only need to select the "Windows <your version> SDK".
 * Linux: ...upcoming...
-* Apple: ...upcominb...
+* MacOS: ...upcoming...

-#### Set up the environment with conda
+#### Set up the environment with Conda
-1. Open the anaconda prompt
+1. Open the Anaconda Prompt
 2. Navigate to the folder where you have cloned the repository or unzipped the manually downloaded repository.
 Then go into the kso-object-detection folder. (```cd kso-object-detection ```)
-3. Create an anaconda environment with python 3.8:
+3. Create an Anaconda environment with python 3.8:

 ```conda create -n <name env> python=3.8 ```